June 01, 2019

-In March of 2019, Mereena traveled from Kathmandu, Nepal to Sydney, Australia to share her story with Room to Read supporters for our annual regional gala.
-Here's the inspiring speech she shared:
+In April of 2019, Hawa traveled from Bangladesh to Japan to share her story with Room to Read supporters for our annual regional gala.
+Here's the powerful speech she shared:

 I’m going to get straight to it - life skills matter!

 The life skills training that is a vital part of Room to Read’s Girls’ Education Program has given me the confidence to speak to you today in this great international forum.

 I am Hawa Khatun.
 I am from a poor sandbar community in Bangladesh, a remote region disconnected from the mainland.
 There, we face many challenges.
 There is very little focus on education, limited job prospects and inadequate healthcare.
 In my village people commonly think that girls can only gain economic and social security through marriage.